Withene/Withene/README.md

 <h1>
-  Some more technologies i Know  💻
+  Some more technologies i know 💻
 </h1>